marsbroshok/mlops-labs/lab-02-environment-kfp/README.md

 - `[NAMESPACE]` - the namespace to host KFP components
 - `[SQL_PASSWORD]` - the password for the Cloud SQL `root` user

 *Note: The `deploy-kfp.sh` script does not allow you to specify a SQL username.
-The reason is that in the current versions of KFP the SQL username must be `root`*.
+The reason is that in the 1.36 versions of KFP the SQL username must be `root`*.

 ## Accessing KFP UI